Best Sweet Potato Casserole Recipe in 1 Hour

 Serve along with classic holiday mains — turkey, ham, pot roast — or pair it with fried chicken and biscuits for a soulful comfort meal any time of year.

 Want it even richer?
 Add a drizzle of warm maple syrup or a dollop of whipped butter on top before serving.
 Oh yes.
+For another crowd-pleaser, check out my peach cobbler cheesecake that will steal the show in only 6 steps.

 Looking for an Appetizer?